chameleon-ai/webm-for-4chan/README.md

 Print available subtitles with  `--list_subs`\
 Print available audio tracks with  `--list_audio`\
-Also supports a handful of other ffmpeg video filters with `--deblock`, `--deflicker`, `--decimate`, and `--monochrome`
+Also supports a handful of other ffmpeg video filters with `--deblock`, `--deflicker`, `--decimate`, and `--monochrome` Manually specify arbitrary audio and video filters for ffmpeg with `--audio_filter` and `--video_filter`

 Type `--help` for a complete list of commands.